worldofgeese/fleek-nix-darwin/README.md

 }
 ```

 Now we will configure `nix-darwin` to support Fleek/Home Manager.
 Open `~/.config/fleek/flake.nix`.
-Above the `homeConfigurations` block, insert the following:
+Replace the `homeConfigurations` block with the following:

 ```nix
     darwinConfigurations."your-hostname" = darwin.lib.darwinSystem {